Connecting MCP Servers

 Streamable HTTP transport protocol – Only MCP servers that implement the Streamable HTTP transport protocol are supported.

-Authentication support – Your MCP server must support OAuth 2.0 authentication flows or API key/token-based authentication.
+Authentication support – Your MCP server must support one of the following authentication methods: OAuth 2.0 (Client Credentials or 3LO), API key/token-based authentication, or AWS Signature Version 4 (SigV4).

 Security considerations